corefan/xenko-docs/en/manual/troubleshooting/logging.md

 You can **log** information about your game while it runs using [Log](xref:SiliconStudio.Xenko.Engine.ScriptComponent.Log).
 Unlike [profiling](profiling.md), which retrieves information automatically, it's up to you to create your own log messages and define when they're triggered.

-For example, you can create a message to be logged when a certain texture runs and another message to be logged when the texture doesn't run.
-This is useful for investigating how your game is performing.
+For example, you can create a log message that triggers when a certain texture runs, and another log message that triggers when the texture doesn't run.
+This is useful to investigate how your game is performing.

 ## Write a log message

-In the script you want to log, write:
+In the script containing code you want to log, write:

 ```cs
 Log.MyLogLevel("My log message");
 ```

-Where `MyLogLevel` is the severity level you want to use for the log message (see below).
+Where `MyLogLevel` is the level you want to use for the log message (see below).

 You can combine this with `if` statements to log this message under certain conditions (see **Example script** below).